Partonic collinear structure by quantum computing

-In Fig.~\ref{QCqusiN18sd}, we plot the imaginary and the real parts of $D(z)$.
-We show results for both $g = 0.6$ and $g=1.0$, respectively.
-In the plot, The discrete open markers are from the direct quantum computations.
-We notice that the calculated real contribution is consistent with $0$, which can be understood by the fact that in our case ${\rm Re}[D(z)]$ is even and $f_{q}(x) = f_{\bar q}(x)$ and thus $f_q(x) = - f_q(-x)$~\cite{Collins:2011zzd}, therefore the real part of $D(z)$ vanishes identically.
-Here we have used the fact that in general $f_{\bar q}(x) = -f_q(-x)$, which is valid after subtracting the disconnected contributions.
-To obtain the PDFs $f(x)$, the continuous Fourier transformation of $D(z)$ will be performed.
-For this purpose, we interpolating the discrete results, as shown by the lines in Fig.~\ref{QCqusiN18sd}.
+In Fig.~\ref{QCqusiN18sd}, we plot the imaginary and real parts of $D(z)$.
+We show results for both $g = 0.6$ and $g=1.0$.
+In the plot, the discrete open markers are from the direct quantum computations.
+The real part shown in Fig.~\ref{QCqusiN18sd} is compatible with zero, implying that $f_q(x)=-f_q(-x)$.
+Since $f_{\bar{q}}(x)=-f_q(-x)$ holds after subtraction of the disconnected part~\cite{Collins:2011zzd}, we have $f_q(x)=f_{\bar{q}}(x)$, which is consistent with our expectation for one-flavor PDFs.
+To obtain the PDF $f_q(x)$, a continuous Fourier transformation of $D(z)$ will be performed.
+For this purpose, we interpolate the discrete results, as shown by the lines in Fig.~\ref{QCqusiN18sd}.

-The results for the PDFs are given in Fig.~\ref{QCPDFsN18}.
-We show $f_q(x)$ from both the quantum computations (in open markers) and the numerical solutions to the NJL model (in solid lines).
+The results for the PDF are given in Fig.~\ref{QCPDFsN18}.
+We show $f_q(x)$ from both the quantum computations (in open markers) and the ED to the NJL model (in solid lines).
 A perfect agreement between these two distinct approaches is observed.
-In Fig.~\ref{QCPDFsN18}, the error bars/bands illustrate the estimated uncertainties due to different interpolations in $D(z)$.
-The non-vanishing but suppressed contributions in the non-physical region $x > 1$ are partly due to the finite volume effect, which is also commonly seen in lattice calculations, see for instance \cite{Ishikawa:2019flg}.
-It is expected to be further suppressed when more lattice sites and hence larger volume is used.
-Here we note that the renormalization for the NJL model is not yet considered in this initial exploration, whose focus is the practicability of a generic quantum algorithm for PDF evaluations.
-A discussion of the renormalization procedure for the NJL model and QCD will be left for future publications.
-Nevertheless, from Fig.~\ref{QCPDFsN18}, we observe the expected peak around $x=0.5$ and qualitative agreements between the calculated $f_q(x)$ and the pion PDFs in two-dimensional QCD~\cite{Jia:2018qee}.
+In Fig.~\ref{QCPDFsN18}, the error bars/bands illustrate the estimated uncertainties due to different ways of interpolations in $D(z)$.
+The nonvanishing but suppressed contributions in the nonphysical region $x > 1$ are partly due to the finite volume effect, which is also commonly seen in lattice calculations (see, for instance, Ref.~\cite{Ishikawa:2019flg}).
+It is expected to be further suppressed when more lattice sites and hence a larger volume are used.
+Here we note that the renormalization and calibration of input parameters, such as the lattice spacing $a$ and the quark mass $m$, for the NJL model are not yet considered in this initial exploration, whose focus is the practicability of a generic quantum algorithm for PDF evaluations.
+A discussion of the renormalization procedure and specific tuning of input parameters to physical quantities for the NJL model and QCD will be left for future publications.
+Nevertheless, we observe the expected peak around $x=0.5$, and the shapes shown in Fig.~\ref{QCPDFsN18} are in qualitative agreement with the calculated $f_q(x)$ in two-dimensional QCD~\cite{Jia:2018qee} and the extracted pion PDFs from the JAM Collaboration \cite{Barry:2021osv}.